Videos and films

 Brief bio of Marianna

 Marianna received her Veterinary Medicine degree from Aristoteles University in Greece and her PhD, cum laude, from Utrecht University on the role of vitamin D3 metabolism in skeletal development in growing dogs.
 Following her PhD, she specialized in surgery at Utrecht University.
-Since 2016, Marianna is an Associate Professor in the Faculty of Veterinary Medicine, a work package leader for several Dutch and EU consortia grants and contributes as a lecturer for various educational activities.
+Since 2018, Marianna is a Professor in the Faculty of Veterinary Medicine, focusing on regenerative orthopaedics, participates at several Dutch and EU consortia grants and contributes as a lecturer for various educational activities.

 Key words: regenerative medicine, cartilage regeneration, IVD degeneration, bioengineering, canine, veterinary medicine, orthopaedics, musculoskeletal